 The objective of the MTC is to provide an opportunity for students to immerse themselves in the experience of a court case so they better understand the challenges and practical realities of our justice system.
-To the extent possible, the rules and case materials aim to reflect how court cases are (or should, according to best practice, be) conducted.
+To the extent possible, the rules and case materials aim to reflect how court cases are (or should, according to best practice and case management principles, be) conducted.